Yoshihiro Akiyama

-Yoshihiro Akiyama (秋山 成勲), also known as Choo Sung-hoon (추성훈) and by his nickname Sexyama, is a Japanese mixed martial artist and judoka who won the gold medal at the 2001 Asian Championships for South Korea and for Japan at the 2002 Asian Games.
+Yoshihiro Akiyama (秋山 成勲), also known as Choo Sung-hoon and by his nickname Sexyama, is a Japanese mixed martial artist and judoka who won the gold medal at the 2001 Asian Championships for South Korea and for Japan at the 2002 Asian Games.
 He is the former K-1 HERO's Light Heavyweight Grand Prix Tournament Champion.

 Judo career

 Before his professional mixed martial arts career, Akiyama was a decorated Judoka.
 He began training in Judo at the age of three.
 He has also trained karate, boxing, kickboxing, wrestling and also submission wrestling with Greg Jackson.

 2001 Asian championships

 Representing South Korea, Choo won the gold medal at the 2001 Asian Judo Championships.

 2002 Asian Games

 Representing Japan, Akiyama won the gold medal at the 2002 Asian Games defeating Ahn Dong-Jin of South Korea in the finals.

 2003 World Judo Championships controversy

 Akiyama defeated three opponents from France, Mongolia and Turkey to reach the semi-finals of the 81 kg Light Middleweight division.
 However, all three opponents claimed that Akiyama had a slippery judogi.
 Wearing a reserve gi, Akiyama lost two games in a row (semifinal and 3rd-place match) and missed the medal.

 International Judo Federation referee director Juan Carlos Barcos said an examination of the gi found that the slippery texture was due to high humidity which prevailed in Osaka and a detergent used to wash the uniform.
 "At any moment, we did not have any doubt about fair play in the case.
 We are absolutely sure that Mr. Akiyama is correct," since he changed the jacket at the request of the jury, Barcos said.

 Akiyama was also accused of wearing slippery gear by former world and Olympic champion Kenzo Nakamura when they fought at the world championship trials in 2002.